Table of Contents

 Again, this is a very simplified description of each, so if you're interested in finding out more, please check out our page about second-person pronouns!

 Third-person pronouns are words like "he," "she," or "they."
 They are personal pronouns that refer to someone other than "I" or "you" in conversations or narratives.

 - He likes bacon.

-Here's a quick reference of the most common second-person pronouns.
+Here's a quick reference of the most common third-person pronouns.